 Last week, my friend and I took a road trip to Cincinnati and then to Mammoth Caves in Kentucky.
 The Creation Museum is not far from Cincinnati and we decided to take the short detour so we could see it.
 I decided it was probably worthwhile to recount what exactly the museum is like.
 So, here goes:

-The Creation Museum is tucked away in Kentucky farmland reached by a circuitous road not far off the highway.
-The building itself is a fairly non-descript dark grey tinted glass and stone structure.
-It’s set back from the road some and I was surprised to see quite a few cars in the parking lot so early in the morning.
-Standing in front of the building is a tall bronze sculpture of a dinosaur skeleton looking out over the parking lot and the rolling farmland beyond.
-I reached to touch it and realized it was not bronze at all, but some type of plastic-like material.
-I knocked on it and it was hollow.
-I shrugged and dismissed it as an unfortunate result of cost cutting and we headed for the front door.
-All the doors of the building have a sign asking visitors to be courteous and respectful to others and to their ideas and beliefs.
-Bashing, name calling, ridiculing, etc. would not be tolerated by anyone.
-Fair enough, we thought.
-Below that, another sign read “No firearms allowed.”
-Now maybe a sign like that is the norm for Kentucky, but you certainly don’t see signs like that where I come from, and we were surprised by it.
-Why would someone even want to bring firearms in this particular building in the first place?
+want to bring firearms in this particular building in the first place?
 In any case, comforted by the fact we wouldn’t be shot inside, we proceeded on in.
 We found ourselves in a large lobby/corridor where people queue up to get their tickets.
 The lobby is cool, clean, high ceilinged, and spacious with stone floors and a huge, rough cut curved stone wall.
 The wall is quite a massive and impressive feature when you first see it.
 Sunlight streams in on it from the huge glass windows on the other side of the room.
 A very pleasant space.
 Even though we got there quite early, just after 10:00, already there were a quite a few people lined up for tickets ahead of us.
 As we waited in line, I looked around at some of the other visitors and realized that I didn’t see one black person, nor Asian, Indian, or any other nationality other than Caucasians.
 I would say most of the visitors were well over the age of 50 and retired.
 The rest appeared to be Amish families or farmers, all seemingly living a frugal and simple lifestyle.
 This museum visit was certainly a special event for them and would certainly be quite pricey for them as well; we found the ticket prices expensive relative to other museums.
 In addition to the regular admission, we selected the optional “planetarium sky show” for yet an additional fee.

 The first thing we did was to queue up for the sky show.
 Now, I’ve been to a lot of planetariums and I have to say that the presentation really explained well the size of our planet and sun with respect to our galaxy and the rest of the universe (if that’s even possible).
 It certainly was effective, conveyed in simple school-kid type terms.
 It compared the size of our relatively small sun with other stars in our galaxy and the vast distances between them.
 It also said all the stars are the same age.
 Some are hotter, some cooler, some larger, some smaller, but they were all created at the same time.
 This all was a bit confusing and I thought went contrary to mainstream science’s astronomical findings about the life cycle of a star.
 It also seemed strange that if the stars are millions of light years away, how could we see them if the light from them takes longer to reach Earth than the age of the universe itself?
 However, we knew to expect this kind of thinking and we took it for what it was: the viewpoint of the creator of the museum.
 We sat back and enjoyed the rest of the show.